kunal-kotian/auto_complete_server/readme.txt

     The Trie was required to generate auto-complete predictions with the inputs consisted of single words.
     I used this as a starting point and modified the code to make the Trie I implemented for this work more space efficient.

-I estimate that took me about 10 hours (excluding writing this readme file) to complete the work.
+I estimate that it took me about 10 hours (excluding writing this readme file) to complete the work.

 Goals and Outcomes: